conjecto/nemrod/doc/elasticsearch.md

 ------------
 Secondly, you have to fill-in a JsonLd frame for the resources.
 You can use the same frame for multiple resources.

-The frame value in the config is the path to a file wich contains the JsonLd frame.
+The frame value in the config is the path to a file which contains the JsonLd frame.
 With the specified value path '@User/user-es.jsonld', the file can be found at UserBundle/Resources/frames/user-es.jsonld.

 The content of this file could be: